Am I prepared to complete an online course with Intelligence Analysis Training?

 You will get much more out of our courses if you take them at the appropriate level for your experience.
-We suggest that you start with the introductory Crime & Intelligence Analysis course (Level 1) but there are other courses which may be suitable to start with – for example, the Research course.
+We suggest that you start with the introductory Crime & Intelligence Analysis course (Level 1 Basic), but there are other courses which may be suitable to start with – for example, the Decision Making course.
 It is up to you to decide which courses are most useful for you.

-Remember that you will have several weeks in which to take each course and that you will need to register as a student with Intelligence Analysis Training Ltd first.
+Remember that you will have several weeks in which to take each course and that you will need to register as a student, on our Managed Learning Environment, Intelligence Analysis Training Moodle first.

 How do I get the most updated course information?

-We will also send you a regular Newsletter which will contain details of upcoming events and other news items, tips and shortcuts.
+We will also send you an occasional Newsletter which will contain details of upcoming events and other news items, tips and shortcuts.

 When will course be available?

-Course development has unfortunately been a little slower than we expected, but we are pleased to report that as well as the courses currently available, others will be following on as soon as we can make them available.
-We have recently increased our staff and a number of skilled developers are working on courses now, with others due to join us shortly.
-We are absolutely determined to ensure that material published is developed and tested properly – this, and several minor technical issues, has slowed our progress slightly – but we are sure you would rather receive a quality product than a rushed, flawed one.
+We are pleased to report that as well as the courses currently available, others will be following on as soon as we can make them available.
+We are determined to ensure that material published is developed and tested properly – this, and several minor technical issues, has slowed our progress slightly – but we are sure you would rather receive a quality product than a rushed, flawed one.
 To keep up-to-date with our progress you may like to sign up for our Newletter

 How will Intelligence Analysis Training contact me?